testillano/h2agent/README.md

 ## Dynamic response delays

 The provisioning model allows configuration of the response delay, in milliseconds, for a received request.
 This delay may be a fixed or a random value, but is always a single, static delay overall.
 However, an additional mechanism -the dynamic delay- can be employed as a pseudo-notification procedure to suppress (or block) answers under specific conditions.
-This feature is activated via a global variable with the naming format: `__core.response-delay-ms.<recvseq>`.
+This feature is activated via a vault with the naming format: `__core.response-delay-ms.<recvseq>`.

 This variable holds a millisecond value that postpones the answer for a specific reception identifier.
 The dynamic delay is ignored (and the answer is immediate) if the variable does not exist, holds an invalid (non-numeric) value, or a zeroed value.
 This procedure operates independently of the provisioned response delay, which is executed first (if configured).